Đề ôn thi Đề thi vào lớp 10 Đắk Lắk môn Tiếng Anh - Mã đề DLA-107

 1. The new employee wanted to find out the company's policy on remote work.

-2. The new employee wanted to find for the company's policy on remote work.
+2. The new employee wanted to finding out the company's policy on remote work.

-3. The new employee wanted to look into the company's policy on remote work.
+3. The new employee wanted to find for the company's policy on remote work.

-4. The new employee wanted to finding out the company's policy on remote work.
+4. The new employee wanted to look into the company's policy on remote work.

 Question 25